 ST. PAUL | Rice Park, 109 West 4th Street, 55102

 Celebrate the Season in one of the most elegantly decorated parks in the metro.
 Surrounded by the Landmark Center, The Saint Paul Hotel, The Ordway Center, and the St. Paul Library, Rice Park is placed in an historic setting, which only amplifies the dazzling classic-style Holiday décor.
 The tree will be lit for the first time of the season in a festive ceremony.
-Mascots, music and reindeer will be on hand beginning at 4:30pm.
-The tree lighting ceremony officially begins at 6pm with the lights going on around 6:30pm; 7pm will be the grand opening of WinterSkate.
+The Teddy Bear Band and a sleigh and reindeer will be on hand.
+The tree lighting ceremony officially begins at 6pm with the lights and fireworks around 6:30pm; 7:15pm will be the grand opening of WinterSkate with skating performances.
 (See the next event.)
 For more information visit,

 ST. PAUL | Landmark Plaza, corner of West 5th & Market Streets, 55102